Complete Inference of Causal Relations between Dynamical Systems: Conclusions

+{\bf Statement} During the preparation of this work the authors used OpenAI's ChatGPT 3.5 in order to improve language style and grammar.
+After using this tool/service, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.

-Z.B., A.Z., M.S., Z.S., A.T. worked out the DC method and wrote the manuscript.
-Z.B. and A.Z. ran the analysis on simulated and EEG data.
-M.S. analyzed the robustness in the presence of noise.
+{\bf Author Contribution} Z.B., A.Z., M.S., Z.S., A.T. worked out the causal inference method and wrote the manuscript.
+Z.B., A.Z. and M.S. ran the analysis on simulated and EEG data.
 Z.B., A.Z. and M.S. are equally contributed to the work.
-A.Z. and M.S. implemented the algorithm.
+A.Z. implemented the algorithm.
 A.S. recorded the photostimulation EEG data.
-L.E. and D.F. done the surgery and recorded intracranial LFP data.
-Z.S. and A.T. are equally contributed to the work.
+L.E. and D.F. did the surgery and recorded intracranial LFP data.
+Z.S. and A.T. are equally contributed to the work, coined the original idea and developed the theory.
 All authors approved the final version of the manuscript.

-The authors of the paper state that they do not have any competing interest.
+{\bf Competing interests statement} The authors of the paper state that they do not have any competing interest.

-Correspondence and requests for materials should be addressed to somogyvari.zoltan@wigner.hu.
+{\bf Author Information} Correspondence and requests for materials should be addressed to \nolinkurl{somogyvari.zoltan@wigner.hun-ren.hu}.